A Tour on Two Wheels

 With 300-plus days of sunshine and thousands of miles of cycle-friendly roads, Arizona is consistently ranked as a top destination for serious cyclists.
 But you don't have to be hardcore to appreciate the state's scenic routes.

-From mountain treks and desert excursions to laid-back city rides, there is something for everyone.
+From mountain treks and desert excursions to laid-back city rides, there is something for everyone in Arizona.